abhinavsingh06/git-demo/README.md

 Following are the tasks along with the reference items on the topics.
 Please take the tasks in chronological order.

+## Day 1
 - Clone this repository.
 - Create a new branch of any name.
 - Create a new text file and add any content to it.
 - Push the file to the repository.
 - Create a PR to merge your work to develop and assign me to merge PR.
+- Check if all the branches are consistent.
+If not, make them.

+## Day 2
+- Once all the branches share the same content, add another file with some content to branch develop and raise a PR.
+- Get the PR merged to develop.
+- Raise a PR to merge Develop to Staging, resolve any conflicts and get this merged.
+- After the above is merged raise a PR to down merge staging to develop.